 FBM (Fulfillment by Merchant) – Featured:

 A featured FBM seller has reached the rating threshold to be listed above the fold on Amazon’s price comparison page.
-Although they are not in the same class as FBA sellers, they are still listed in a prominent location on the website and have a good chance at winning the Buy Box.
+Although they are not in the same class as FBA sellers, they are still listed in a prominent location on the website and have a good chance of winning the Buy Box.

 A featured FBM seller would want to stick with the following rules: